fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I think that the I2C for the signals can be linked from A4 and A5 which are available on the DFRobot board.

+I also moved the IR and Signal pins to A2 and A3 as they were on pins which are used by the display.

 ### CANALCDNOSIGNALI2C_CS15

 This is a version with an option to disable the signal code for testing without a signal and detection.

+### Another Idea (yet to be named)

+I am also developing a version where the display is connected using an I2C backpack for all the connections except the A0 and reset.